tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

   2511	  devel       ask.for.	steve   PD    0.00    1     (Resources)

 The first column gives the job ID, the second the partition (or queue) where the job was submitted, the third the name of the job (specified by the user in the submission script) and the fourth the owner of the job.
-The fifth is the status of thejob (R=running, PD=pending, CA=cancelled, CF=configuring, CG=completing, CD=completed, F=failed).
+The fifth is the status of the job (R=running, PD=pending, CA=cancelled, CF=configuring, CG=completing, CD=completed, F=failed).
 The sixth column gives the elapsed time for each particular job.
 Finally, there are the number of nodes requested and the nodelist where the job is running (or the cause that it is not running).